CapricanDRJ/HadesStarCommunityData/docs/corp/ffee04fd9f2b6c8606e9a756d2a3560c16122e98d73d98b7bec192383be2ab83/index.md

 ```
- In our strategic yet laid-back corporation, we come together to illuminate the cosmos and conquer the void.
-Mission…Domination of Red And White Stars!
-We Are..SHADOW LORDS🌒
+In our strategic yet laid-back corporation, we come together to illum
+inate the cosmos and conquer the void.
+Mission…Domination of Red And
+ White Stars!
+We Are..SHADOW LORDS🌒}
 ```
 ### [Discord](https://discord.gg/https://discord.gg/nfj46pCB)
 ### Whitestar Bonus ❌